harshagr70/Chatbot-lite/README.md

----
-title: "Chatbot-Lite Setup Guide"
----

 # Chatbot-Lite

 Chatbot-Lite is a lightweight chatbot application built using FastAPI for the backend and Streamlit for the frontend.
 It leverages LLaMA for NLP processing and uses Neo4j as a knowledge graph database.
-**note (This is to showcase that queries are generated successfully by the llm model , the main project is in - this project does'nt use HTML ,CSS for frontend , this is just an extra to the main project.
+**note (This is to showcase that queries are generated successfully by the llm model , the main project is in - https://github.com/harshagr70/LLM_chatbot this project does'nt use HTML ,CSS for frontend , this is just an extra to the main project.
 ---